What are the aims of this leaflet?

 In erythema multiforme minor:

-• At first the spots are small, round, slightly raised red areas, some of which turn into the ‘target lesions’ described above.
-Small blisters form in the centre of some of the targets.
+- At first the spots are small, round, slightly raised red areas, some of which turn into the ‘circular lesions’ described above.
+Small blisters form in the centre of some of the circles.

-• There are usually no complications from this type of erythema multiforme.
+- People usually recover fully from this type of erythema multiforme.

-• Recurrences are common in some individuals, especially where herpes simplex virus is the cause.
+- Recurrences are common in some individuals, especially where herpes simplex virus (cold sores) is the cause.

 In erythema multiforme major:

-• The spots are usually larger and run into each other more than those of erythema multiforme minor.
-‘Target lesions’ can usually still be seen.
+- The spots are usually larger and run into each other.
+‘Circular lesions’ can usually still be seen.

-• Complications are rare and are mainly from scars of the skin in the mouth or the eyes.
+- Complications are rare and are mainly from scars left after the EM has healed on the skin, in the mouth or the eyes.

 How is erythema multiforme diagnosed?

-There are no specific tests for erythema multiforme.
-The diagnosis is usually made by identifying the characteristic rash on the skin and a story of recent exposure to one of the possible causes mentioned above.
+There are no specific tests for EM.
+The diagnosis is usually made by looking at the skin and a story of recent exposure to one of the possible causes mentioned above.
 Occasionally it is necessary to do a skin biopsy (to remove a small sample of skin under a local anaesthetic) to confirm the diagnosis under the microscope and exclude other possibilities.
+Sometimes, EM may be caused by viruses like herpes simplex virus (HSV).
+To test for this virus, a swab from your mouth or a blood test might be taken.

 Can erythema multiforme be cured?

-Most patients with erythema multiforme recover completely; however, there can be a risk of further attacks, particularly following cold sores.
+Most patients with EM recover completely; however, there can be a risk of further attacks, particularly following cold sores.

 How can erythema multiforme be treated?

 Your doctor will look for known causes for the skin condition.
 If a particular medication is suspected, it should be stopped straight away.
-If an infectious cause is identified, then treatment specifically for this (where it exists) should be given.
+If an infectious cause is found, it should be treated.

-The treatment will then depend on the severity and symptoms of the erythema multiforme:
+The treatment will then depend on the severity and symptoms of the EM:

-• Mild rashes will clear up in a few weeks spontaneously.
-Moisturisers and topical corticosteroids can be given to speed up the recovery and reduce symptoms of itch or burn.
+- Mild rashes will clear up in a few weeks spontaneously.
+Moisturisers and topical corticosteroids can be prescribed to speed up recovery and reduce symptoms of itch or burn.

-• Severe rashes can be life threatening.
-Patients may need to be nursed in hospital for dressings of the skin, pain relief and fluid and electrolyte replacement.
+- Severe rashes: Patients may need to be nursed in hospital as the skin may need regular dressings, pain relief and fluid and salt replacement.
 Antibiotics may be needed if the damaged skin is infected.
 An eye specialist may be needed if the eyes are affected.
-Oral steroids are sometimes given especially in the early stages.
+Oral steroids are sometimes given, especially in the early stages.
 Other immunosuppressant medications may also be used in cases that are difficult to treat.

-• Recurrent attacks may be a problem.
-If they always follow a cold sore and come up several times a year, then it may be worth taking a small daily dose of a drug which is designed to suppress the herpes simplex virus (the virus responsible for cold sores) for several months.
+- Recurrent attacks may be a problem.
+If they always follow a cold sore and come up several times a year, then it may be worth taking a small twice daily dose of a drug called aciclovir which is designed to suppress the herpes simplex virus (the virus responsible for cold sores) for several months.

 Self-care (What can you do?)

-• If you have had one attack of erythema multiforme, remember there is a risk that you will have another.
+- If you have had one attack of EM, remember there is a risk that you will have another.

 Where can I get more information about erythema multiforme?